 a) a small range of frequencies from low to high

 b) a small range of different phases

-c) a small number of signals
+c) a small range of angles

 d) a small range of amplitude

 Explanation: A signal compression method in a wireless network provides efficient transfer of compressed signal samples over serial data links in the system.
 Baseband compression produces a small range of amplitude.

 2. Automatic Level Control (ALC) is used to keep the modulation index close to 100%.

 Explanation: ALC stands for Automatic Level Control.
 It is a technology which is used for automatic control of output power.
 It helps in maintaining the output when there are varying changes in the input.

 3. A signal that ________ must have linear power amplifier.

 Explanation: If any signal has variable amplitude then its amplifier must be linear.
 Others may or may not have the same but can possess non-linear amplifiers.